 So this week we have a very interesting & extremely helpful post by Rachel Vickery.
-She is a physiotherapist, crossfit athlete and also does a awesome handstand!
+She is a physiotherapist and Performance Breathing Physiotherapist at Brisbane Sports and Exercise Medicine Specialists.

 Guess what, it all comes down to the breath.
 Breathing is something that we don’t give much thought to and its something we do constantly (between 12-20 x a minute).
 So the secret is, if you feel stressed daily, limited in your exercise, suffer from asthma, have neck, back, shoulder pain that doesn’t respond to stretching, then listen up as this is a must read, because, sometimes you just need to sit and breathe (correctly).
 Over to Rachel…

 Rachel: Do this quick test: without changing how you naturally breathe sit with one hand on your upper chest, and the other hand on your upper abdomen, just below where your ribcage meets in the middle.
 Close your eyes and feel your breathing.
 What moves under your hands?
 How fast are you breathing?
 What is the rhythm like?
 Do you prefer to breathe with your mouth open or via your nose?
 Is your breathing noisy?
 Does your upper chest move?
 Then go and watch yourself in the mirror – what you see is often different from what you feel.

 If your shoulders rise and fall with each breath, you breathe through your mouth more comfortably than your nose, or your breathing feels jerky, shallow, fast or irregular then you would benefit from learning to breathe better!!!